Building Inspector, Robert Bliss

 9. Decks not exceeding 200 square feet in area that are not more than 30 inches above grade at any point, are not attached to a dwelling and do not serve the exit door with a ramp or stairway.

 What about SWIMMING POOLS?
 See the requirements for pools here: REQUIREMENTS FOR SWIMMING POOLS 2021.pdf

 Most projects that involve siding, windows, and roofs require a permit.
 Building permits are a low cost insurance that the project you are performing is being done correctly and up to the minimum building codes.
 Building permits are also required by the city ordinance and by state law.
 Some items, even though permits are not required, are still subject to zoning regulations as far as setbacks from property lines.
 It is easier to ask first then to have to move or remove your project.

 Please feel free to call if you have and questions or would like to discuss your project before you start.

-To Download A Building Application Or Sign Permit
+To Download A Building Permit Or Sign Permit Application

 Building Permit Application.pdf